Qubit spin ice: Materials and Methods

-With this energy scale in mind, AFM couplers are programmed with an exchange strength depending on (1) the desired overall coupling strength $J/J_{\text{MAX}}$, (2) bias between $J_\parallel$ and $J_\perp$, and (3) fine-tuning of the calibration as detailed below.
+With this energy scale in mind, AFM couplers are programmed with an exchange strength depending on (1) the desired overall coupling strength $J/J_{\mathrm{MAX}}$, (2) bias between $J_\parallel$ and $J_\perp$, and (3) fine-tuning of the calibration as detailed below.

-Since the four-qubit chains impinging on an ice vertex extend by one unit cell in each direction from the unit cell containing the in-vertex coupling terms (Fig.~\ref{fig:1}), the $16\times 16$ grid of unit cells gives us a $14\times 14$ grid of ice vertices.
+Since the four-qubit chains impinging on an ice vertex extend by one unit cell in each direction from the unit cell containing the in-vertex coupling terms (Fig.~1), the $16\times 16$ grid of unit cells gives us a $14\times 14$ grid of ice vertices.
 In the presence of a defective qubit or coupler, we modify the problem by first removing a set of four-qubit chains so that no remaining chain contains or is incident to a defective device, and second by removing (by setting to zero) all remaining AFM coupling terms within each ice vertex that has fewer than four of its chains remaining.
-The resulting lattice is shown in Fig.~\ref{fig:3}.
+The resulting lattice is shown in Fig.~3.

-The QA system has a small amount of unwanted disorder in the effective coupling terms; we minimize its impact by averaging over multiple realizations and by compensating for the disorder via calibration refinement.
-Each experiment uses 20 randomly generated embeddings of the simulated Ising model (with the same set of vacancies; see Fig.~\ref{fig:embeddings}).
+The QA system has a small amount of unwanted disorder in the effective coupling terms.
+This disorder arises from various sources including device variation and crosstalk.
+To suppress this disorder, we average our experiments over multiple realizations (embeddings into the qubit connectivity graph).
+Each experiment uses 20 randomly generated embeddings of the simulated Ising model (with the same set of vacancies; two are shown in Fig.~S1).
 Thus we run experiments using different sets of qubits and couplers to implement the same system, and present average statistics.

-Within each embedding, we refine the calibration of the qubits and couplers via iterative fine-tuning.
-This type of refinement has emerged as an important ingredient in quantum annealing of degenerate systems \cite{King2018, King2019, Kairys2020}.
-In this work we tune the AFM couplers such that the spin-spin correlations across $J_\parallel$ couplers are homogeneous, and the spin-spin correlations across $J_\perp$ couplers are homogeneous.
-We also tune each qubit toward its degeneracy point with zero average magnetization using flux-bias offsets.
-When multiple boundary conditions are presented, we perform the refinement on the open boundary condition, and use the refinement for all boundary conditions.
-The experiments for the boundary conditions are performed iteratively, wherein each iteration includes an annealing experiment for each boundary condition.
+Fig.~S1C shows a photograph of a portion of the QA processor with details of the spin ice representation drawn over.
+Since the qubit bodies are elongated wire loops, they appear as line segments, and the couplers appear as circles, opposite to the representations in Fig.~1 and Fig.~S1A--B. The four colours correspond to the four 4-qubit chains representing the four ice spins impinging on a single ice vertex; the ice vertex naturally corresponds to a plaquette in the checkerboard lattice.
+In Fig.~S1D the ferromagnetic couplers are represented by colored dots.
+Each $J_\perp$ and $J_\parallel$ coupling is physically realized by two couplers (white and black dots, respectively).